Shielkwamm/shielkwamm-guide/src/pages/docs/proper/reading-time.md

-Sometimes, Admin, knows didly squat about what it is actually like there, but can pick up on some desirable patterns of behavior for =I=.
-Sometimes, it is necessary for the glphys to occupy the same gestalt/image area, and through that conflict, we can learn more about their culture and ideas.
+Sometimes, Admin, knows diddly squat about what it is actually like there, but can pick up on some desirable patterns of behavior for =I=.
+Sometimes, it is necessary for the glyphs to occupy the same gestalt/image area, and through that conflict, we can learn more about their culture and ideas.
 That is where a curat0r comes in, they sense a lot of pinging from other people, and that when we say.  `✔ Wanna Play ~.~ ✔`

 Sometimes, you need to `✔ ++ △`